mmann1123/pyGIS/pygis/docs/e_extraction.md

 # Select wells that are public supply and have a depth greater than 50 ft
 wells_subset_2 = wells[(wells["WELL_USE"] == "Public Supply") & (wells["WELL_DEPTH"] > 50)]

-# Display first five and last five rows of attribute table
+# Display first two and last two rows of attribute table
 display_table(table_name = "San Francisco Bay Area Wells - Public Supply with Depth Greater than 50 ft", attribute_table = wells_subset_2)
 ```